 OBU Box 3761

-Zimny has served since 2008 as OBU assistant director of communications.
+Zimny has served since 2015 as OBU director of communications and marketing, serving previously from 2008-2014 as assistant director of communications.
 A 2008 summa cum laude Ouachita grad in English and mass communications, she served as student director of the news bureau her senior year.
 Upon graduation, Zimny completed Columbia University’s Columbia Publishing Course before returning to begin her full-time position at Ouachita.
-She is currently pursuing a Master of Arts degree from Johns Hopkins University.
+She completed a Master of Arts degree in corporate and non-profit communication from Johns Hopkins University in 2014.

 Lile Hall, Room 236